-Bihar: Many injured after blast in an illegal firecracker factory in Nalanda
+Bihar: 1 killed, 10 injured after blast in an illegal firecracker factory in Nalanda

-Many feared injured after a blast in an illegal firecracker factory in Bihar's Nalanda's Jalalpur on Thursday, adjacent houses burnt in the explosion.
+One person was killed and 10 were feared injured after a blast in an illegal firecracker factory in Bihar's Nalanda's Jalalpur on Thursday, adjacent houses burnt in the explosion.

 More details awaited.

-On Jan 20, security was tightened in Bihar's Bodh Gaya on Saturday after a low-intensity bomb exploded just hours after Tibetan spiritual leader the Dalai Lama finished a sermon on Friday night, PTI reported.
+On Jan 20, a low-intensity bomb was exploded just hours after Tibetan spiritual leader the Dalai Lama finished a sermon on Friday night.
 Soon after, security personnel scoured the area and found two other live bombs.
 The Dalai Lama is staying at the temple till February 2.

 OneIndia News